This section will be updated in January 2021.

 - an interest representing more than 50% of the value of the firm’s equity capital.

-In addition, the qualification form must include the name of the financial institution, the financial group or the legal person that is related to the firm and that holds an interest in shares issued by the firm representing more than 20% of the value of the firm’s equity capital.
+In addition, the qualification form must include the name of the financial institution (or the financial group or related legal entity) that holds an interest in shares issued by the firm representing more than 20% of the value of the firm’s equity capital.

 A firm that offers products in the personal-lines automobile insurance and home insurance classes must also provide: